blast-project/CoreBundle/Resources/doc/readme/README-Usages.md

 Playing with your Sonata Admin modules, Entity inheritance, traits...
 ---------------------------------------------------------------------

-The use of your librinfo.yml configuration files is done in a specific order, allowing inheritance, properties sharing, etc. It starts from a working CRUD generated by Sonata, extending the ```Blast\CoreBundle\Admin\CoreAdmin``` and extended by a ```MyEntityAdminConcrete``` as explained in the next title.
+The use of your librinfo.yml configuration files is done in a specific order, allowing inheritance, properties sharing, etc. It starts from a working CRUD generated by Sonata, extending the ```Blast\Bundle\CoreBundle\Admin\CoreAdmin``` and extended by a ```MyEntityAdminConcrete``` as explained in the next title.
 Then the ```libre-informatique/core-bundle``` works this way:

 1. All the ```librinfo.yml``` files are loaded, across your bundles, in the order of their definition in your ```app/AppKernel.php```.
 2. The system starts from the traits used in your entity (directly or indirectly through inheritance), reading the properties that has to be applied on them